Types of Financial Fraud and How to Avoid Becoming a VictimReading Time: 7 minutes

 With the dramatic increase in online purchases globally and a general movement towards digital financial transactions, cybercriminals create various types of financial fraud to hurt your finances.

 Consumers, both online and offline, are being targeted by fraudsters.
-Whether shopping online, from emails, social media, via telephone, or face-to-face doorstep sales.(1)
+The medium could be online shopping, emails, social media, telephone, or face-to-face doorstep sales.

-While more and more of us embrace the digital economy, with its ease of use and convenience, the more we become exposed to scams and fraud.
+The more people embrace the digital economy, with its ease of use and convenience, the more they become exposed to scams and fraud.

-In 2019 a survey was conducted by Ipsos that discovered people were more afraid of ” being hacked for fraud/spying purposes” than they were about attacks on their personal safety.(2)
+In 2019, a survey was conducted by Ipsos that discovered people were more afraid of ” being hacked for fraud/spying purposes” than they were about attacks on their personal safety.

-In Europe, 12 billion EUR of financial losses were estimated from people falling victim to scams and fraud incurred in 2019.
-This number is rising year on year.(3)
+In Europe, 12 billion EUR of financial losses were estimated from people falling victim to scams and fraud in 2019.
+This number is rising year on year.

-In the US, 19.7 billion USD were reported as being lost to phone scams alone in 2020.(4)
+In 2020, the US reported 19.7 billion USD lost to phone scams.

 Connected to Criminals

-Financial institutions continually attempt to increase their security measures to prevent fraudsters from stealing money from their clients.
+Financial institutions continually attempt to increase security measures to prevent fraudsters from stealing money from their clients.

 Paying the Price

 Sometimes the money lost is unrecoverable.
-If the attackers stole our identity, it can also affect credit ratings and take a lot of time and resources to resolve.
+If the attackers steal your identity, it can affect credit ratings and take time and resources to resolve.

-Types of Scam
+Types of Financial Fraud

 Stealing Personal Information

-This could be by email, phone, or even face to face.
-They ask you to provide specific details to confirm your identity, which could be a copy of your passport, utility bills, or other personal information.
+This could be by email, phone, or even face-to-face.
+They ask you to provide specific details to confirm your identity, such as a copy of your passport, utility bills, or other personal information.

 Computer or Software Problems

 They tell you there is a problem with your account and need to verify your details.
-If you don’t comply, they often then threaten you in some way.
+If you don’t comply, they often threaten you somehow.